Evidence-Based Practice Portfolio

 Questions for Mentors to Discuss with Mentees / Questions to Consider at this Point

-• What issues/problems are you observing in the practice environment?
-How can these be addressed?
+• What issues or problems have you observed in the practice environment, and how can they be addressed?

 • What is your initial question?

-• What information or database resources have you consulted in formulating your question?
+• What information or database resources have you consulted to formulate your question?

-• What experts or other members of the organization have you discussed your question or idea with at this point?
-What feedback or thoughts emerged from these conversations?
+• Which experts or other members of the organization have you discussed your question or idea with so far?
+What feedback or insights emerged from these discussions?

-• Have you identified potential team members to assist with this project?
+• Have you identified potential team members who could assist with this project?

-• How does this question align with a hospital or unit goals?
+• How does this question align with the hospital or unit’s goals?